 Best for… eating “England’s Seafood Coast”

 The country’s highest value seafood catch is landed at Brixham, yet less than 10 per cent is eaten locally.
-Chef Mitch Tonks and local tourism bodies aim to change this with the new Seafood Coast initiative to make the English Riviera an international seafood capital.
-Start with a tour of Brixham Fish Market (Wednesdays, 6am: £15pp from 14-years-old) where 40 varieties of fish go up for auction.
-Then walk along the South West Coast Path before lunch at Rockfish.
+Chef Mitch Tonks and local tourism bodies aim to change this, with the new Seafood Coast initiative that hopes to make the English Riviera an international seafood capital.
+Start with a tour of Brixham Fish Market (Wednesdays, 6am, £15pp from 14 years old), where 40 varieties of fish go up for auction, then walk along the South West Coast Path before lunch at Rockfish.

-Make it extra special and local chef Nina Groves will come and cook up a seafood menu to suit all the family, including creative canapés (a favourite with the kids).
-Five-minutes’ walk away, at No 7 Bistro, you can choose your catch of the day expertly cooked and served with sea greens and a huge choice of wines, including good local English labels.
-Next door, book a great value Michelin-starred lunch at The Elephant (two courses £16.50; £6.95 for children including a drink) where menus feature home-farmed produce and local catch.
-The Brixham hake with seaweed butter and purple potatoes was delicate perfection; the kids’ pasta with cheese, an accessibly grown-up dish.
+Want something extra special?
+Local chef Nina Groves will come and cook up a seafood menu to suit all the family, including creative canapés (a favourite with the kids).
+Five minutes’ walk away, at No 7 Bistro, you can choose your catch of the day, expertly cooked and served with sea greens and a huge choice of wines, including good local English labels.
+Next door, book a great-value Michelin-starred lunch at The Elephant (two courses £21.50; £6.95 for children, including a drink) where menus feature home-farmed produce and local catch.
+The fillet of Brixham hake, shellfish cream, pak choi and samphire is delicate perfection; the kids’ pasta with cheese, an accessibly grown-up dish.

 Where to stay

-Park Hill House sleeps 10 and costs from £1,401 for three nights in October.
+Park Hill House sleeps 10 and costs from £1900 for four nights in October.

 Written by Sarah Barrell